 - Do expect a current

-Anyone who has swum in a lake or the sea will know just how hard it is to swim in a straight line without lane ropes.
+Anyone who has swum in a lake or the sea will know just how hard it is to swim in a straight line.
 Rip currents, waves and tides will move you in different directions in the water.
 Always check the tidal activity before you go in so you know what to expect.
 Also, breathe away from waves and keep an eye on the shoreline.
 You should always swim parallel to the shore in standing depth water.

 - Once you’ve cooled down, dry off